davidchesnut/sp-general-docs/docs/how-to-configure-and-use-push-notifications-in-sharepoint-2013-apps-for-windows.md

 5. Save the file.

 In this code, after an item is added to the list to which the event receiver is bound, push notifications are sent to subscribers that have registered to receive notifications.
 The value of the AssignedTo field from the added list item is included in the notification message sent to subscribers.
-For the toast notification, the values of the  **toastTitle** parameter (for the **PushToast** method defined in the preceding procedure) and the **toastMessage** parameter are set.
-These values correspond to the **Text1** and **Text2** properties in the XML schema that defines toast notifications.
+For the toast notification, the values of the **toastTitle**parameter (for the**PushToast**method defined in the preceding procedure) and the**toastMessage**parameter are set.
+These values correspond to the**Text1**and**Text2**properties in the XML schema that defines toast notifications.

-An empty string is simply being passed as the value of the  **toastParam** parameter, which corresponds to the **Param** property in the XML schema for toast notifications.
+An empty string is simply being passed as the value of the **toastParam**parameter, which corresponds to the**Param**property in the XML schema for toast notifications.
 You could use this parameter to specify, for example, a page of the phone app to open when the user clicks the notification in the phone.
-In the sample phone app developed later in this topic for receiving these notifications from the server, the **Param** property is not used.
+In the sample phone app developed later in this topic for receiving these notifications from the server, the**Param**property is not used.
 The List form (List.xaml) in the app is simply opened when the user clicks the notification.

-> [!Note]
+> [!NOTE]
-> The  **Param** property for toast notifications is supported only in Windows Phone OS version 7.1 or greater.
+> The **Param**property for toast notifications is supported only in Windows Phone OS version 7.1 or greater.